 Some traditional esoteric sources, such as Cornelius Agrippa, expressed much the same idea in the following way: Saturn rules Aquarius by day and Capricorn by night; Jupiter rules Sagittarius by day and Pisces by night; Mars rules Aries by day and Scorpio by night; Venus rules Libra by day and Taurus by night; Mercury rules Gemini by day and Virgo by night; while the Sun and Moon hold rulership over one sign each, Leo and Cancer.
 Yet it is only in the very center of each chakric level that the energy of that chakra truly manifests in a spiritually-balanced fashion, beyond the dualistic qualities of the zodiacal wheel.

-In its broadest sense, this shows us that the seven classical planets relate to the twelve signs in a startlingly precise way.
+In its broadest sense, the seven classical planets relate to the twelve signs in a startlingly precise way.
 One simply spins the zodiac around until they fall into line with these chakric placements.

 What to do with the three outer planets?
-Note how they fall into line with the first three chakras, in accordance with the zodiacal signs they are commonly associated with by rulership.
+They fall into line with the first three chakras, in accordance with the zodiacal signs they are commonly associated with by rulership.
 Hence, Pluto equates to the feminine side of the Mars chakra (Scorpio), Neptune to the feminine side of the Jupiter chakra (Pisces), and Uranus to the masculine side of the Saturn chakra (Aquarius).

 In yogic philosophy, each of these peripheral chakric centers represents a kind of memory tract or "storage bin" for karmas and life impressions; whatever we feel, think, and experience is logged into the energy fields of the spinal column.
 In this way, habit patterns (or samskaras, in yogic terminology) are built up over time, and etched into the subconscious psyche, where they continue to compel us toward particular behaviors from lifetime to lifetime.2